Saminu/safetymapper/README.md

 # AI Event Videos

-A Next.js web application for browsing, filtering, and analyzing AI-detected driving events captured by Hivemapper dashcams.
+A Next.js web application for browsing, filtering, and analyzing AI-detected driving events videos captured by Hivemapper dashcams.
 View event videos, inspect speed profiles, explore GNSS/IMU sensor data, and see nearby map features — all on an interactive map.

 ## Features